 In fact, if you don’t already have regular one-on-one discussions with your boss scheduling a standing meeting with your boss is one of the best things you can do to improve your working relationship and career progression.
 Start with a standing meeting every two weeks for 30 minutes and adjust the frequency and duration as needed.
 Be flexible in your scheduling and use part of the first meeting to align on the working details.

-Tip #6: Stop Talking and Wait
+Stop Talking and Wait for Your Boss To Pay Attention

 Remember in kindergarten class when the teacher would pause in the middle of class and simply look at the student that wasn’t paying attention?
 Remember how it felt when you recognized the whole class was waiting for you to refocus?
 The same technique that works in elementary school still has power with adults.
 Silence becomes very uncomfortable for people.